Lancashire Holiday Cottages News and Offers

 There are lots of small individual shops -butchers, delicatessen, pork butchers, bakery,fishmongers etc. The very small market hall has a butcher that sells local, even Halal meat if required, produce, plus a cheese stall.

 Booths is an award-winning supermarket( the northern equivalent of Waitrose!) which sells some unusual and lots of local products.
 There is a large free car park next to the store.
-Then there is the small Co-op.
-In this area a lot of the shops now sell locally produced products.

 On the A6 if you came up from the south, you will have passed a very large new garden centre Barton Grange.
 They have a farm shop in there which have products from three local butchers that we personally use.
 The main butchery counter is Honeywells, a very well known farm shop that have their own shop down Station Lane off the A6 at Barton.
 Another couple of suppliers are Carefoots of Longridge.
 Their steak pies and sausage rolls ( Michael Winner commented that they were 'historic'!) are excellent as is the produce by Brendan Anderton.
 Both of these have their main shops in Longridge which is about 25 minutes from here.
 On the cheese counter you will find a few local producers.
 Dewlay, Singletons, Sandhams, Beacon Fell.
 Within a radius of 5 miles we have an amazing choice of cheese makers.
 Blacksticks Blue is well known as is Dewlay creamy Lancashire.
 Further up the A6, on the left, heading back towards Garstang is Bradshaws Farm Shop.
 This is mainly fruit and vegetables, but a good selection.